-Grievance Representative means any person designated by the Texas Woman's University or by the Coordinator as a person with whom Title IX, Disability/Handicap, or other federal regulations or statute, grievances may be filed.
+Grievance Representative means any person designated by the Texas Woman's University or by the Coordinator as a person with whom Title IX or Disability/Handicap Regulations grievances may be filed.
 The Grievance Representative may be delegated other tasks by the Coordinator.